 Funding Supporting Local Recovery

 In addition to a number of relief programs for individuals and businesses, the Rescue Plan provides $350 billion dollars in emergency funding for state, local, territorial, and tribal governments to address the impact of the pandemic on government services.
 This is the first and only direct allocation provided to local governments to address the impact on government services, including revenue loss.

-The City sought input from the community on how to prioritize expenditures using rescue Plan funds.
-Based on the results of community surveys, feedback from the City's COVID-19 Economic Recovery Task Force, and input from City departments and the Cosumnes Community Services District, the Elk Grove City Council adopted a spending plan for the first round of funding in FY 2021-22 that allocates Rescue Plan funding for the following purposes:
+The City sought input from the community on how to prioritize expenditures using Rescue Plan funds.
+Based on the results of community surveys, feedback from the City's COVID-19 Economic Recovery Task Force, and input from City departments and the Cosumnes Community Services District, the Elk Grove City Council adopted a spending plan for the funding that allocates Rescue Plan funding for the following purposes: